William Henry Elliott: Career

 Under the superintendence of General Godwin, Elliott's brigade led the way in the fierce fighting of 10, 11, and 12 April 1852, in which Rangoon was captured, and in the storming of the Shwedagon Pagoda on 14 April.
-In the second campaign, which began in September 1852, Elliott again had command of a brigade, consisting of his own regiment and two battalions of Madras native infantry, and he co-operated successfully in the capture of Donabyu, the stronghold of the outlaw Nya Myat Toon, who had a short time before defeated Captain Granville Gower Loch.
+In the second campaign, which began in September 1852, Elliott again had command of a brigade, consisting of his own regiment and two battalions of Madras native infantry.
+After the defeat of Captain Loch by the outlaw Nga Myat Tun, Nya Myat Toon, or Myat-thoon on 4 February 1853, Elliott's men co-operated successfully in the capture of Donabyu, Myat Tun's stronghold.
 For these services he received a medal and clasp, was made a C.B., and made commandant at Rangoon.
 While there he discovered and suppressed on 20 November 1853 a plot which had for its aim the destruction of all the British in Rangoon, and thus saved the British hold on the city.
 In 1855 he gave up the command of the regiment with which he had been so long associated and on 20 January 1857 he was promoted major-general.

 He never again went on active service, but he was made a K.C.B. in 1862 and was appointed colonel of the 51st Foot on 1 June in that year.
 He was promoted lieutenant-general on 27 July 1863, full general on 25 October 1871 and G.C.B. on 24 May 1873.